apache/nutch/src/plugin/protocol-selenium/README.md

 ### A) Setting up Selenium (local mode)

- * Ensure that you have your prefered browser installed.
+ * Ensure that you have your preferred browser installed.
 Currently Chrome, Safari, Opera, PhantomJS and Firefox are supported.
 Here there example of installing Firefox is provided.
 More info about the package @ [launchpad](https://launchpad.net/ubuntu/trusty/+source/firefox)
 ```
 sudo apt-get install firefox
 ```